mindmotivate/multicloudclass/launch-template-tutorial-test.md

 Launch Instance
 Click on your instance
 Click on your IPv4 address to copy it
 Go to your web browser and type in http:// first, then paste you address http://54.221.3.90
 Make sure it works!

+## Create a Template from your EC2 instance: <a name="example-templates-autoscaling-full-stack-template"></a>\.
+1. Launch the EC2 instance from which you want to create the launch template.
+2. Once the instance is running, go to the **EC2 Dashboard** in the AWS Management Console.
+3. Select the instance you just launched.
+4. Go to **Actions** > **Image and Templates** > **Create Template from Instance**.
+5. You will be taken to the **Create Launch Template** page.
+6. Provide a name for your launch template (e.g., "template3").
+7. Add a description for your template (e.g., "template3 description").
+8. The template field should be pre-populated with the name of your instance.
+9. Choose a location for your template (e.g., "Austin").
+10. Specify the owner of the template (e.g., "Chewbacca").
+11. Review the details and make sure that your user data script is populated correctly.
+12. Click on **Create Launch Template**.

+Now you have a launch template named "conclavetemplate" that you can use for automation!\.

+To view your launch templates, go to **EC2** > **Launch Templates**.\.

+To launch an instance from your template, select the box next to your newly created template and then click on **Actions** > **Launch Instance from Template**.\

+All the necessary information will already be populated, and you can create multiple instances from this template if needed.

+Let's go ahead and create three instances from your template.\.

+After launching an instance from the template, you will have three additional instances.\.

+For additional info on the `LaunchTemplates`\. please click the following link: [AWS::LaunchTemplate](https://docs.aws.amazon.com/IAM/latest/UserGuide/launch-templates.html)\.

 Return to instances
 Select template3